 People with Alzheimer's may have trouble following or joining a conversation.
 They may stop in the middle of a conversation and have no idea how to continue or they may repeat themselves.
 They may struggle with vocabulary, have problems finding the right word or call things by the wrong name (e.g., calling a "watch" a "hand-clock").

-What's typical?
+What's a typical age-related change?
 Sometimes having trouble finding the right word.

 Misplacing things and losing the ability to retrace steps